slowernews/wisdom-tldr/chapters/chapter_3_action.md

 feedback, so that what a system does affects its own behavior.”
 -- John Gribbin, Deep Simplicity

-your feelings don’t mean shit.
-It’s only your actions.
+research is not doing something!
+Knowledge is Never the Issue, action is.

 If you spend too much time thinking about a thing, you’ll never get it done.
 Make at least one definite move daily toward your goal. -- Bruce Lee

-research is not doing something! define milestones to know when to stop your research

-[Knowledge is Never the Issue, action is]

 Forget All About Doing Good Work and Focus on Great Work Good work, on the other hand, is an innocuous killer of greatness.